chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Using a non-existent action group in plugin.xml introduced semantic errors.", "PROJECT NOTE": "Keep actions in RefactoringMenu; RefactoringPopupGroup is not defined in this project.", "NEW INSTRUCTION": "WHEN plugin.xml is modified THEN run build to catch unresolved groups and EPs" }

+[2025-12-23 11:15] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "run test (baseline), open specific test file", "MISSING STEPS": "scan project, run all tests", "BOTTLENECK": "Fix targeted only one file without first locating all deprecated usages.", "PROJECT NOTE": "ActionHelpers is shared; similar deprecations may exist elsewhere and should be updated together.", "NEW INSTRUCTION": "WHEN changing a shared helper API THEN scan project for all related deprecated usages" }

+[2025-12-23 11:31] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "open test, run test after changes", "BOTTLENECK": "Changed availability logic before confirming test expectations and re-running tests.", "PROJECT NOTE": "IntroduceParameterObjectTarget controls action availability; ensure body positions are excluded.", "NEW INSTRUCTION": "WHEN availability test fails expecting action not available THEN inspect availability logic and restrict caret to name, parameters, or calls"
+}